richardtguy/ibeacon/README.md

 ```

 ####hue.Bridge.get(*light\_name*)
-Returns the HueLight object with the corresponding name `light\_name`.
+Returns the HueLight object with the corresponding name `light_name`.
 The light can then e.g. be switched on using `HueBridge.get(light_name).on()`.

 ####hue.Bridge.recall\_local\_scene(*scene_name, transition=4*)
-Recalls a scene stored in a local file, `saved\_scenes\_.json`.
+Recalls a scene stored in a local file, `saved_scenes.json`.
 Note that the scene is applied to all lamps connected to the bridge.
 The new settings are pushed to any lights that are currently on.

 ####hue.Bridge.save\_scene\_locally(*scene_name*)
-Saves the current settings of all lights to a local file `saved\_scenes\_.json`.
+Saves the current settings of all lights to a local file `saved_scenes.json`.

 ###class hue.Controller(*bridge, rules, daylight\_sensor, presence\_sensor=None*)
 The Controller class controls light settings based on a set of rules.  `bridge` and `daylight_sensor` objects must be passed as arguments when the HueController instance is created.
 Optionally a `presence_sensor` object may be passed to make the controller aware of whether or not anyone is home.